bububoy0907/Capstone-driving-sims-HK/README.md

 If you want to rebuild:
 1. Install Unity (use the same major version used in development if possible).
 2. Import your licensed packages:
-   - Vehicle controller package
+   - Realistic Car Controller (RCC)
-   - Traffic / NPC package
+   - Mobile Traffic System v2
-   - Road/building/terrain packages (if you used them)
+   - EzRoadPro
 3. Import the `/src` scripts from this repo into your Unity project.
 4. Wire up references in scenes/prefabs:
    - G29 input mappings